 Test Result of Failure Determine if the validation step is missing.
-The scan continues, but a warning is written to the scan log.
-Verify that the auto-generated macro logs into The scan stops and an error is written to the
+The scan continues, but a warning is written to Monitor the behavior when incorrect credentials are used. the scan log.
+Determine whether the landing page is accessible with a login state.
+Determine whether the landing page is accessible without a login state.
+Determine if the site can handle multiple logins concurrently.
+The default number of concurrent logins tested is 5.
+Verify that the auto-generated macro logs into the application.
+The scan stops and an error is written to the scan log.

-Test Result of Failure

-the application. scan log.

 Verify that the replay of the macro logs into the application.
-The scan stops and an error is written to the scan log.